 - Asset purchase of a nuclear generating facility on Lake Ontario with a generating capacity of 495MW with a purchase price of $401 million.

-- Represented a global renewable energy company on various transactions since 2005 including the acquisition hydroelectric generating facilities, corporate restructuring, financing and a public offering.
+- Represented a global renewable energy company on various transactions since 2005, including the acquisition of hydroelectric generating facilities, corporate restructuring, financing, and a public offering.

-- Represented a global aluminum producer on compliance and permitting relating to its aluminum rolling manufacturing operation in Oswego, New York including air emissions issues (Title V, PSD, PM, BACT, opacity) and RCRA and other waste disposal requirements.
+- Represented a global aluminum producer on compliance and permitting relating to its aluminum rolling manufacturing operation in Oswego, New York, including air emissions issues (Title V, PSD, PM, BACT, opacity) RCRA, and other waste disposal requirements.

-- Representation of a global aluminum producer from 2001 through 2009 on the investigation and remediation of a New York State listed-Superfund site near Lake Ontario consisting of former process water impoundments, ponds and wetlands contaminated by PCBs and included the negotiation of Consent Orders for the Remedial Investigation/Feasibility Study (RI/FS), Remedial Design/Remedial Action (RD/RA) and settlement of claims for natural resource damages (NRD) with the New York State Department of Environmental Conservation.
+- Represented global aluminum producer from 2001 through 2009 on the investigation and remediation of a New York State-listed Superfund site near Lake Ontario consisting of former process water impoundments, ponds, and wetlands contaminated by PCBs and included the negotiation of Consent Orders for the Remedial Investigation/Feasibility Study (RI/FS), Remedial Design/Remedial Action (RD/RA), and settlement of claims for natural resource damages (NRD) with the New York State Department of Environmental Conservation.

-- Provides strategic advice and counseling to a confidential client, working with expert consultants, on identification of historical and contemporary third party sources of contamination to a complex, contaminated sediment site and allocation of those sources by historical research, aerial photo interpretation, forensic fingerprinting and sediment data interpretation.
+- Provide strategic advice and counseling to a confidential client, working with expert consultants, on the identification of historical and contemporary third party sources of contamination to a complex, contaminated sediment site and allocation of those sources by historical research, aerial photo interpretation, forensic fingerprinting, and sediment data interpretation.

-- Coordinated manufacturing company's self-reporting and correction of potential violations discovered in course of environmental audit, resulting in EPA determination to waive all applicable penalties.
+- Coordinated a manufacturing company's self-reporting and correction of potential violations discovered in the course of an environmental audit, resulting in EPA determination to waive all applicable penalties.

-- Represents a client on its status as a potentially responsible party (PRP) at the Onondaga Lake NPL Site located in Syracuse, New York, one of the largest lake Superfund sites in the United States.
-This is a complex site involving over a century of industrial and municipal discharges to the Lake, multiple PRPs and sources, several upland and tributary subsites and several federal and state regulatory agencies including the NYSDEC, USEPA, USDOJ and USFWS.
-Represents the company in settlement negotiations with the major responsible party over allocation of costs for the remediation of Lake sediments and NRD issues asserted by federal and state trustees as well as with NYSDEC and USEPA as part of PRP Groups formed to address NPL subsite and past cost demands.
+- Represent a client on its status as a potentially responsible party (PRP) at the Onondaga Lake NPL Site located in Syracuse, New York, one of the largest lake Superfund sites in the U.S. This is a complex site involving over a century of industrial and municipal discharges to the lake, multiple PRPs and sources, several upland and tributary subsites, and several federal and state regulatory agencies, including the NYSDEC, USEPA, USDOJ, and USFWS.
+Represent the company in settlement negotiations with the major responsible party over allocation of costs for the remediation of lake sediments and NRD issues asserted by federal and state trustees, as well as with NYSDEC and USEPA as part of PRP Groups formed to address NPL subsite and past cost demands.

-- Represents clients from various industries on potentially responsible party (PRP) groups and their committees (Steering, Technical, Allocation) formed to address investigation and remediation of state and federal Superfund sites, negotiation with state and federal agencies and allocation and cost recovery from third parties.
+- Represents clients from various industries on potentially responsible party (PRP) groups and their committees (Steering, Technical, Allocation) formed to address the investigation and remediation of state and federal Superfund sites, negotiation with state and federal agencies, and allocation and cost recovery from third parties.

 - Counsel on the renewal of the Title V (Clean Air Act) permit for a combined cycle electric generating turbine.
-The renewal included, among other things, negotiation of terms with NYSDEC related to emissions associated with the start up and shut down of the unit.
-We were successful in obtaining flexible limits in order to reduce the risk of non-compliance and enforcement actions associated with such.
+The renewal included, among other things, the negotiation of terms with NYSDEC related to emissions associated with the start up and shut down of the unit.
+Successful in obtaining flexible limits in order to reduce the risk of non-compliance and enforcement actions associated with such.
 Previous to the revisions, the facility risked non-compliance and potential citizen suits.

-- Addressed NYS rare, threatened and endangered wildlife and plant issues and sensitive and critical habitats in reaching a settlement and execution of an agreement with the New York State Public Service Commission, the New York Department of Environmental Conservation and environmental stakeholder groups and the developer of a 1000MW HVdc electric transmission cable that will run from the U.S.-Canadian border to New York City.
+- Addressed NYS rare, threatened, and endangered wildlife and plant issues and sensitive and critical habitats in reaching a settlement and execution of an agreement with the NYS Public Service Commission, the New York Department of Environmental Conservation, environmental stakeholder groups, and the developer of a 1000MW HVdc electric transmission cable that will run from the U.S.-Canadian border to New York City.

-- Represented an investor-owned public utility on the investigation and remediation of two legacy manufactured gas plants (MGP) sites located in Syracuse, NY, adjacent to and on a tributary to a federal NPL site.
-Worked with client, site consultant and experts to reach administrative settlement on required site remediation with NYSDEC, USEPA and other stakeholders and closing out potential off-site related sediment and groundwater issues and impacts based on strategic site characterization, data collection and historical research.
+- Represented an investor-owned public utility on the investigation and remediation of two legacy manufactured gas plants (MGP) sites located in Syracuse, New York, adjacent to and on a tributary to a federal NPL site.
+Worked with the client, site consultant, and experts to reach an administrative settlement on required site remediation with NYSDEC, USEPA, and other stakeholders and closing out potential off-site related sediment and groundwater issues and impacts based on strategic site characterization, data collection, and historical research.

-- Represented an investor-owned utility as well as several PRP Groups on the settlement of claims with Motors Liquidation Company (MLC) and its claim administrator over General Motors (GM) outstanding share of costs for investigation and remediation at several state and federal Superfund sites as a result of GM's filing for bankruptcy in June 2009.
-Current representation is focused on addressing GM "orphan share" at sites created when the State or Federal government settled with MLC which left a substantial shortfall.
+- Represented an investor-owned utility and several PRP Groups on the settlement of claims with Motors Liquidation Company (MLC) and its claim administrator over General Motors' (GM) outstanding share of costs for investigation and remediation at several state and federal Superfund sites as a result of GM's filing for bankruptcy in June 2009.
+Current representation is focused on addressing GM "orphan share" at sites created when the state or federal government settled with MLC, which left a substantial shortfall.

 - Syracuse University College of Law, J.D., 1991